Money Follows the Person Demonstration Project

 The program was begun in September 2001 and since that time has helped more than 20,300 Texans transition back to the community to receive their long-term services and supports.
 The program took first-place honors in the Council of State Governments 2006 Innovations Awards competition last summer.

 Marc Gold, DADS Promoting Independence manager, said the state proposed using the project money to build on its existing success to help transition up to 2,600 more people into the community over the next five years.
-"Our focus will be on people in nursing facilities who have complex or mental health needs and people with intellectual and developmental disabilities who are residing in medium to large intermediate care facilities for persons with mental retardation."
+"Our focus will be on people in nursing facilities who have complex or mental health needs and people with intellectual and developmental disabilities who are residing in medium to large intermediate care facilities."

 DADS and HHSC have convened an external advisory committee to assist the state in implementing the project.